XingjieShi/TisCoMM/README.md

 ?TisCoMM
 ```
 ## Replicate simulation results in Shi et al. (2019)
 All the simulation results can be reproduced by using the code in folder [simulation](https://github.com/XingjieShi/TisCoMM/tree/master/simulation).
-Before running simulation to reproduce the results, please familarize yourself with **TisCoMM** using 'TisCoMM' vignette.
+Before running simulation to reproduce the results, please familiarize yourself with **TisCoMM** using 'TisCoMM' vignette.

 1. Simulation results for multi-tissue joint test can be reproduced by following steps: